 Not surprisingly, the alternative view about how the record level of inflation in the 1970s was crushed by the mid-1980s revolves around the real world effects of a huge rise in the most critical commodity, followed by a huge decline.

 While suggesting the single act of raising interest rates solved the inflation problem is an appealingly simple solution, and it may indeed have contributed, when you account for the incredible complexity of a modern economy, it shouldn’t be surprising there would be a lot more to it.
-Not all price increases are going to be effectively resolved by raising interest the cost of money.
+Not all price increases are going to be effectively resolved by increasing the cost of money.

 Professor Stephanie Kelton of Stonybrook University, a recognised advocate of MMT, puts it this way: if the Affordable Care Act (Obamacare) was to be struck down, depriving many people of health insurance and allowing insurers to price based on pre-existing conditions, it’s estimated health insurance premiums would rise by up to 30%.
 If that happened, it would show up in the inflation numbers.
 How would raising interest rates reduce that kind of inflation?
 Reducing people’s access to money or credit won’t drive down health costs.
 However, regulating the cost of health insurance would, or the cost of drugs and medical care.